 Community Service WTE

 The WTE is a program that was created to provide Washburn University students with amazing opportunities and experiences.
 The main objective of the WTE program is to transform students into a new kind of individual (e.g., more worldly, more knowledgeable).
 The Community Service WTE involves students in the community at a variety of different partner organizations.
-Student will complete 150 hours of service and participate in once a month seminars to discuss the issues related to the service they are providing.
+Student will complete 150 hours of service and participate in regularly scheduled seminars to discuss the issues related to the service they are providing.
 Students will earn from one to three credit hours depending on how long they participate.

 Students work together in teams to develop policy briefs addressing major social and political issues.
 The policy briefs are disseminated nationally through the PolicyOptions.org web page.